Healthdirect Free Australian health advice you can count on.

 What is melatonin?

-Melatonin is a hormone produced by the pineal gland in the brain.
-It controls the body’s night and day cycles.
+Melatonin is a hormone produced by the pineal gland in your brain.
+It's carried in your blood to the rest of your body.

 What is the role of melatonin?